 For ease of reference, these pattern instructions provide a separate set of instructions specifically applicable to Section 1981 claims.
 But where both Section 1981 and Title VII are both applicable, and the instructions for both provisions are substantively identical, there is no need to give two sets of instructions.
 In such cases, these Section 1981 instructions can be used because the claim will have to be one sounding in race discrimination.
 The Comment will note if a Section 1981 instruction is substantively identical to a Title VII instruction.

 With respect to claims for wrongful termination, the First Amendment’s religion clauses give rise to an affirmative defense that “bar[s] the government from interfering with the decision of a religious group to fire one of its ministers.”
 Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
-EEOC, 132 S. Ct.
-694, 702, 709 n.4 (2012).
+EEOC, 565 U.S. 171, 181, 195 n.4 (2012).
 Though Hosanna-Tabor involved a retaliation claim under the Americans with Disabilities Act, the Court’s broad description of the issue suggests that its recognition of a “ministerial exception” may apply equally to wrongful-termination claims and discriminatory refusals to hire brought under other federal anti-discrimination statutes.
 See id. at 710 (“The case before us is an employment discrimination suit brought on behalf of a minister, challenging her church’s decision to fire her….
 [T]he ministerial exception bars such a suit.”).
 Our Lady of Guadalupe School v.
 Morrissey-Berru, 140 S. Ct.
 2049 (2020), applied the exception to discrimination claims under both the Age Discrimination in Employment Act and Americans with Disabilities Act, and there is little doubt that the exception applies to Section 1981 and Title VII.
 Further, while the discharge in Hosanna-Tabor implicated religious principles of the employer, the schools in Our Lady of Guadalupe were held entitled to the protection of the exception even though the decisions challenged there were said to be based on secular concerns.
 Id. at 2058 (“The school maintains that it based its decisions on classroom performance—specifically, Morrissey-Berru’s difficulty in administering a new reading and writing program, which had been introduced by the school’s new principal as part of an effort to maintain accreditation and improve the school’s academic program.”); id. at 2059 (“The school maintains that the decision was based on [Biel’s] poor performance—namely, a failure to observe the planned curriculum and keep an orderly classroom.”).
 For further discussion of the ministerial exception, see Comment 5.0.

 6.1.2 Elements of a Section 1981 Claim— Disparate Treatment— Pretext